Retirement Planning Through Property: A Teesside Landlord's Guide

 The principle is straightforward.
 You acquire rental properties during your working years, using mortgage finance to leverage your capital.
 The rent covers the mortgage payments and running costs, with the surplus building over time as rents increase and mortgages are paid down.
 By the time you reach retirement, the mortgages are either fully repaid or close to it, and the rental income from unencumbered properties provides your retirement income.

 Consider a simple example.
-A landlord aged 40 purchases two properties in Middlesbrough — a two-bedroom terrace in TS5 for £90,000 and a three-bedroom semi in TS7 for £150,000.
+A landlord aged 40 purchases two properties in Middlesbrough—a two-bedroom terrace in TS5 for £90,000 and a three-bedroom semi in TS7 for £150,000.
 With 25-year mortgages, both properties are paid off by age 65.
-At that point, the two properties generate a combined rental income of perhaps £1,200 to £1,500 per month — £14,400 to £18,000 per year — before costs.
-After management fees, insurance, maintenance, and tax, the net income might be £10,000 to £14,000 per year.
+At that point, the two properties generate a combined rental income of perhaps £1,200 to £1,500 per month—£14,400 to £18,000 per year—before costs.
+After management fees (we charge 8%, well below the high-street average of 10–15%), insurance, maintenance, and tax on the rental income, the net income might be £10,000 to £14,000 per year.

 Combined with the state pension, that gives an annual retirement income of £21,500 to £25,500.
 Add a third or fourth property to the portfolio and the numbers improve significantly.

-The property pension model works best in markets where entry costs are low, yields are strong, and there is consistent rental demand.
+This strategy works best in markets where entry costs are low, yields are strong, and there is consistent rental demand.
 Teesside ticks all three boxes.

 Building the Portfolio: A Phased Approach